Viking Cruises

 Viking OCEAN's main competitor on the European market is MSC Explora Journeys.

 • The "9-vessel fleet" news was announced at the float-out ceremony of Viking Sky (March 2016).
-In April 2017, Fincantieri and Viking Cruises signed the MoA for the building of two vessels (fleet's 7th and 8th) with the option for two additional ships.
+In April 2017, Fincantieri and Viking Cruises signed the MoA for the building of two vessels (the fleet's 7th and 8th) with the option for two additional ships.

-• The "10-vessel fleet" news was officially announced in December 2017, when Viking Cruises signed the shipbuilding order for the 2 optional vessels.
+• The "10-vessel fleet" announcement was made in December 2017 when Viking Cruises signed a shipbuilding order for the two optional vessels.

-The "16-fleet" news was announced on March 6, 2018, when Viking entered an agreement with Fincantieri for 6x more ocean vessels, to be delivered in the period 2024-2027.
-In September 2022 Fincantieri and Viking entered into an agreement for 4x more vessels (based on the option in the 2018-signed contract) with total value ~EUR/USD 1,7 billion.
-Deliveries were scheduled for 2026 and 2027 (2x units) and 2028 (2x units).
+The "16-vessel fleet" news was announced on March 6, 2018, when Viking entered an agreement with Fincantieri for 6 more ocean vessels to be delivered between 2024 and 2027.
+In September 2022, Fincantieri and Viking entered into an agreement for 4 additional vessels (based on the option in the 2018-signed contract) with a total value of approximately EUR/USD 1.7 billion.
+Deliveries were scheduled for 2026 and 2027 (2 units) and 2028 (2 units).

 • Viking Sun (2017) is also from this series but was transferred to the Viking China joint venture in 2021.

-Fun fact is that only two Viking OCEAN ships (Orion and Jupiter) have a Planetarium.
-Named "Explorers' Dome", this theater-like venue is circular, with capacity 26 seats, and located forward on Deck 8, facing Explorers Lounge.
-It uses the latest video projecting technology to show constellations and other space-related 3D videos on its domed roof.
+Fun fact: Only two Viking OCEAN ships (Orion and Jupiter) have a Planetarium.
+Named "Explorers' Dome," this theater-like venue is circular, with a capacity of 26 seats, located forward on Deck 8, facing the Explorers Lounge.
+It uses the latest video projection technology to show constellations and other space-related 3D videos on its domed roof.

-Among the vessels' innovative marine technologies are energy-saving hybrid engines, top-deck solar panels, pollution-minimizing exhaust systems.
+Among the vessels' innovative marine technologies are energy-saving hybrid engines, top-deck solar panels, and pollution-minimizing exhaust systems.
 These ships also use seawater as a lubricant for their propeller shaft bearings.
-This technology lowers the vessel's maintenance costs and also the risk of sea pollution.
-Replacing the biodegradable oils, the water is being directly discharged into the sea.
+This technology lowers maintenance costs and also reduces the risk of sea pollution.
+The water used in place of biodegradable oils is directly discharged into the sea.

-All Viking OCEAN ships offer destination-rich itineraries marked by "small ship cruise" tour and onboard experiences.
-Compared to similar-class vessels operated by other companies, Viking OCEAN itineraries feature fewer sea days, longer port stays and many overnight ports of call.
+All Viking OCEAN ships offer destination-rich itineraries marked by "small ship cruise" tours and onboard experiences.
+Compared to similar-class vessels operated by other companies, Viking OCEAN itineraries feature fewer sea days, longer port stays, and many overnight ports of call.

 Viking Ocean cruise ship (aerial)

-On May 17, 2013, the company announced the launch of its "Viking Ocean" division.
-This was the reason for modifying the parent company's name to "Viking Cruises".
-The Viking Ocean brand was introduced in 2015 with Viking Star, which started operations with mostly one-way itineraries in Baltic Sea (Scandinavia, Russia) and Mediterranean Sea.
+On May 17, 2013, the company announced the launch of its "Viking Ocean" division, which led to modifying the parent company's name to "Viking Cruises."
+The Viking Ocean brand was introduced in 2015 with the Viking Star, which began operations with mostly one-way itineraries in the Baltic Sea (Scandinavia, Russia) and Mediterranean Sea.

-After Walt Disney Cruise Line (with MS Disney Magic, 1998-launched), Viking became industry's second cruise brand company to launch a purpose-built passenger liner (Viking Star).
-All Viking Ocean ships are from one series - same-designed, with same layouts, interiors and amenities, featuring spacious lounges, multiple dining options (several al-fresco / outdoor deck venues), 3-story Atrium, premium theater/show lounge, Sun Deck (with 2 swimming pools), Nordic-design Spa, Gym and sports area, Snow Room, duty-free boutique shops.
-The infinity pool (resistance swimming pool) on each ocean ship was a "first at sea" facility,
+After Walt Disney Cruise Line (with MS Disney Magic, launched in 1998), Viking became the second cruise brand company to launch a purpose-built passenger liner (Viking Star).
+All Viking Ocean ships are from one series – similarly designed, with identical layouts, interiors, and amenities, featuring spacious lounges, multiple dining options (several al-fresco/outdoor deck venues), a 3-story Atrium, a premium theater/show lounge, a Sun Deck (with 2 swimming pools), Nordic-design Spa, Gym, sports area, Snow Room, and duty-free boutique shops.
+The infinity pool (resistance swimming pool) on each ocean ship was a "first at sea" facility.

-In mid-September 2016 was announced that TPG Capital and Canada Pension Plan Investment Board intend to make a joint investment of USD 0,5 billion in Viking Cruises.
-The deal resulted in combined 17% stake in Viking.
-The funding helped the company's growth, particularly on the ocean cruising market, and also strengthened its balance sheet as it branched into China (since 2016).
+In mid-September 2016, it was announced that TPG Capital and the Canada Pension Plan Investment Board intended to make a joint investment of USD 0.5 billion in Viking Cruises.
+The deal resulted in a combined 17% stake in Viking.
+The funding helped the company's growth, particularly in the ocean cruising market, and also strengthened its balance sheet as it branched into China (since 2016).

 • Viking Ocean's port agent for China is Wallem Ship Agency China.
-The company is responsible for vessels berthing (cruise terminal arrangements), logistics, freshwater supply, customs, crew changes, passenger disembarkation/embarkation.
+The company is responsible for vessel berthing (cruise terminal arrangements), logistics, freshwater supply, customs, crew changes, and passenger disembarkation/embarkation.

-• Wallem China (part of Wallem Group) has a network of 28 offices across Asia, of which 8 are in China, The shipping agency handles annually over 500 cruise ship calls.
-The list of its services also includes drydock vessel support, newbuilding supervision, lifeboat servicing, equipment testing.
+• Wallem China (part of Wallem Group) has a network of 28 offices across Asia, with 8 in China.
+The shipping agency handles over 500 cruise ship calls annually.
+Their services also include drydock vessel support, newbuilding supervision, lifeboat servicing, and equipment testing.

-In 2017, Viking signed a sponsorship with National Geographic Society for shooting NatGeo's "Genius" (anthology series).
+In 2017, Viking signed a sponsorship deal with the National Geographic Society for the shooting of NatGeo's "Genius" (anthology series).

-MV Viking Star became world's ever-first ocean ship with a "snow room".
-Must be noted, that the 2013-launched Viking Grace (2800-passenger cruiseferry operated by VIKING LINE) was the first-ever passenger ship with a Snow Room.
-Viking Ocean ships' Snow Grotto is a wellness retreat with powdery snow falling down from the ceiling.
-The experience (touted beneficial to the body's blood circulation) includes heating in a sauna (steam bath), then walking into this small room.
+MV Viking Star became the world’s first ocean ship with a "snow room."
+It should be noted that the 2013-launched Viking Grace (a 2,800-passenger cruiseferry operated by VIKING LINE) was the first-ever passenger ship with a Snow Room.
+Viking Ocean ships’ Snow Grotto is a wellness retreat with powdery snow falling from the ceiling.
+The experience (which is beneficial to blood circulation) includes heating in a sauna (steam bath), then walking into this small room.
 It is fitted with benches and has dark stone walls illuminated by blue light.
 The snow on the floor is kept at sub-freezing temperatures.
-This Arctic-themed facility is part of the ship's thermal suite (within the spa complex).
-This relaxation area has 1 hot tub, sauna room, heated ceramic loungers, therapeutic showers, salt-water thermal pool.
-Snow Grotto access is complimentary to all passengers.
+This Arctic-themed facility is part of the ship’s thermal suite (within the spa complex).
+This relaxation area includes 1 hot tub, a sauna room, heated ceramic loungers, therapeutic showers, and a salt-water thermal pool.
+Snow Grotto access is complimentary for all passengers.

-• The contract's potential value is approx NOK 5 billion (USD 611 million = EUR 525 m) for both ships, and also includes optional two more vessels of the same series.
+• The contract’s potential value is approximately NOK 5 billion (USD 611 million = EUR 525 million) for both ships, with an option for two more vessels of the same series.

 • The shipbuilding contract was officially signed on July 23, 2018.